9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 Finally, we collect all matches in every directory, giving us a list of lists, and concatenate them into a single list of names.

-The unfamiliar `forM` function above acts a little like a \"for\" loop: it maps its second argument (an action) over its first (a list), and returns the list of results.
+The unfamiliar `forM` function above acts a little like a "for" loop: it maps its second argument (an action) over its first (a list), and returns the list of results.

 We have a few loose ends to clean up.
 The first is the definition of the `doesNameExist` function, used above.
-The `System.Directory` module doesn\'t let us check to see if a name exists in the filesystem.
+The `System.Directory` module doesn't let us check to see if a name exists in the filesystem.
 It forces us to decide whether we want to check for a file or a directory.
 This API is ungainly, so we roll the two checks into a single function.
 In the name of performance, we make the check for a file first, since